If you have a question about ethanol, send us a note.

 Yes.
 Visit the U.S. Department of Energy's website to learn about incentives available in your state or area.

 Preliminary studies have actually shown fuel economy gains with mid-level blends such as E20 and E30.
 E85 does have a fuel economy loss, but is typically priced low enough to offset that loss.
 (That’s the advantage of owning a FFV.
 You have more options as fuel prices fluctuate).
 By the way, most drivers using E10 (the standard 10 percent ethanol blend) see no difference in fuel economy — and some see a gain.

-There are more than 9.5 million FFVs on America’s highways today — and the three U.S.-based automakers have committed to manufacture 50 percent of their vehicles as FFVs by 2012.
-There are more than 2,400 E85 fueling stations across the nation and 325 stations with a flex fuel pump installed — and more are being added every week.
+There are more than 14.6 million FFVs on America’s highways today.
+There are more than 2,600 E85 fueling stations across the nation and more than 400 stations with a flex fuel pump installed — and more are being added every week.